Community website by MBC/Ernest Abrams. Call 808-739-9797 for advertising/sponsorship.

-Former Mayor Eileen R. Anderson (1981-1985) passes away at 93
+Former Mayor Eileen R. Anderson (1981-1985) Passes Away At 93

 HONOLULU - Mayor Rick Blangiardi regrets to announce that former Honolulu Mayor Eileen R. Anderson passed away on Wednesday, November 3, 2021 at the age of 93.
 Anderson served as mayor of the City and County of Honolulu from 1981 to 1985.
 She was the first woman to ever hold the office of Mayor in the City and County of Honolulu.